bby/360-video-tips/README.md

 # There is no behind the camera

 * If you don’t want to be in the scene you'll need to hide and remotely control the camera
-* What if the people around us don’t want to be seen on camera?
+* Think, what if the people around us don’t want to be seen on camera?

 # No need to pan or tilt